mediamonks/richmedia-docs/_posts/2021-08-02-update-the-framework.md

 ### Commit your changes
 If you have a ticket/issue that will be closed with your amends, you can add to your commit title: `closes #xxx` and it will automatically be noticed that the ticket needs to be closed

-push the commit in your own fork
+- push the commit in your own fork

-create a new npm version patch/minor/major
+- create a new npm version patch/minor/major

+- push the new version number (tag) in your own fork

-Create a merge-request
+- Create a merge-request

 ### And now I want to unlink my local package?